Bruc3U/Flower_project/README.md

 Google Cloud’s predictions were given with the number of percentages predictions for each species, when the software had more than 50% accuracy in one column it would count as a correct prediction.

 The app did not have any trouble differentiating the 3 species despite changes in quality.
 The result was fast and accurate.<br>
-Whereas the Google Cloud model suffered from a lack of accuracy on certain models.
+Whereas the Google Cloud model suffered from a lack of accuracy on certain models.<br>
 It could be explained by the similarity of the two species.
 Indeed, the Japanese maple and the red maple are really similar in terms of leaf shape.

 | Plant type | Accuracy | Total population |
 |---|---|---|